aws-amplify/amplify-js/CONTRIBUTING.md

 yarn link @aws-amplify/auth
 ```

-If you are testing with a Vite sample project, such as from the quickstart guide, and your changes to the library are not showing up in your local app when running `npm run dev`, Vite caching may be the culprit.
+If you are testing with a Vite sample project, such as from the quickstart guide, and your changes to the library are not showing up in your local app when running `yarn run dev`, Vite caching may be the culprit.
 Try editing this line in your sample project's `package.json`.

 ```diff
 "scripts": {